9 Declarations [dcl.dcl]

 • Otherwise, the initial value of the object being initialized is the (possibly converted) value of the initializer expression.

-A standard conversion sequence ([conv]) is used to convert the initializer expression to a prvalue of the cv-unqualified version of the destination type; no user-defined conversions are considered.
+A standard conversion sequence ([conv]) is used to convert the initializer expression to a prvalue of the destination type; no user-defined conversions are considered.

 If the conversion cannot be done, the initialization is ill-formed.